Ekkehard-Schulze/indoor-climate-logger/README.md

 Indoor climate logger for CircuitPython/CPython
 =====================

-Creates a text file with data and timestamps; accessible via WiFi on RPi Pico W.
+Creates a text file with data and timestamps; accessible via WiFi on RPi Pico W. Stability has been proven in years of use on RaspberryPi Pico2 W.

 Features
 --------